alosadagrande/kubernetes-the-hard-way-libvirt-kvm/docs/01-prerequisites.md

 | worker02      | controller | CentOS 7 |   4   |  16 GB | 50 GB |
 | loadbalancer  | balancer   | CentOS 7 |   2   |  2 GB  | 20 GB |

-- Ansible (optional)

 In case you are not as lucky as me, you can still follow this tutorial with the resources you have.
 Basically you can decrease the resources assigned to each VM or run less workers, for instance 1 or 2 instead of 3.
 I suggest to run 3 masters since this is the minimal number of masters to deploy a high available Kubernetes cluster since etcd needs quorum.

 At this point, we can start configuring the baremetal server.
-Note that these steps are required to be executed by an administrator of the baremetal server (smc-master).
+Note that these steps are required to be executed as root on the baremetal server (smc-master).
 First, install all the virtualization packages needed to create virtual machines (VMs), virtual networks, virtual disks and all virtual devices needed to provision the cluster.

 ```
 yum groupinstall "Virtualization Host"
 ```

-Also I suggest tp install the libvirtd client in the baremetal server itself in case we need to troubleshoot locally any issue that can arise.
+Also I suggest to install the libvirtd client in the baremetal server itself in case we need to troubleshoot locally any issue that can arise.

 ```
 yum install libvirt-client